YashIsTheBest247/Clutch/README.md

 - **Goals** (with progress bars) and **Habits** (daily check-off + per-habit streaks)

 ###  Proactive, not passive
+- **Daily standup** — once a day Clutch *reaches out first* with the state of play (due today, slipping, your first focus block) and the single next move — plus an optional morning **browser notification**
 - **Proactive slippage nudge** the moment you open the app
 - **Rescue Mode** — an "I'm overwhelmed" panic button that triages everything into the **3 next actions**
 - **Spoken daily briefing** (text-to-speech) that flags what's slipping